jwplayer/applicaster-docs/setup.md

 3. Wait until you get the base URL back: e.g. `https://zapp-706-jw-player-demo.web.app`.
 4. Registering the URL as endpoint in Applicaster.
 See [here](https://docs.applicaster.com/integrations/jw-endpoints)

+Note: If you need to connect multiple properties, individual end points need to be added for each of these properties.
+Each property has its own v1 API credentials.

 <img src="./img/jw-endpoint.png" width="1024">

 ## 2. Enable the JW Analytics plugin (required)